jfhovinne/bpsh/README.md

 ```
 $ bpsh
-bpsh - A shell script for Cloud Native Buildpacks using Podman and CNB lifecycle commands
+bpsh - A shell script for building apps using Cloud Native Buildpacks and Podman

 Usage:
   bpsh COMMAND